A Geometric Theory of Cognition for Machine Intelligence: Introduction

-Here we introduce a geometric principle that unifies diverse cognitive processes within a single mathematical framework, as shown Figure~\ref{fig:general}.
-We represent the internal cognitive state as a point on a differentiable manifold whose metric encodes the representational constraints, computational costs and structural dependencies among cognitive variables.
-Within this space, a scalar cognitive potential combines multiple behavioural drives—including predictive accuracy, representational economy, task utility and normative requirements—into a single quantity that governs internal dynamics.
-Cognition is then expressed as Riemannian~\cite{Riemann1873,lu2024math} gradient flow on this manifold, yielding a universal dynamical rule that does not depend on specific representational assumptions and applies across perceptual,~\cite{leePrincipalOdorMap2023, Muttenthaler2025} motor, memory, and reasoning domains.
+Here we introduce a geometric principle that unifies diverse cognitive processes within a single mathematical framework (Fig.~\ref{fig:general}).
+We represent the internal cognitive state as a point $\eta$ on a differentiable manifold whose Riemannian metric $G(\eta)$ encodes representational constraints, computational costs and structural dependencies among cognitive variables.~\cite{Riemann1873,lu2024math} Within this space, a scalar cognitive potential $J(\eta)$ integrates multiple behavioural drives—including predictive accuracy, representational economy, task utility and normative requirements—into a single quantity governing internal dynamics.
+Cognition is then expressed as Riemannian gradient flow on this manifold,